-The Nebula E.A Private Limited is incorporated in Kenya under the companies act as a private limited liability company and is domiciled in Kenya.
+The Nebula E.A Private Limited is incorporated in Kenya under the companies act as a private limited liability company and is domiciled in kenya.
 The address of its registered office is:

-Plot No 1/548, Paresia Centre, 1st Floor, N Gong Road,

-Opposite Uchumi Hyper, P.O.Box 6574 00100,
+Plot No 1/548, Paresia Centre, 1st Floor, N Gong Road, Opposite Uchumi Hyper, P.O Box 6574 00100, Nairobi, Kenya.

-Nairobi, Kenya.

-The principal activity of the business is production and sale of Adhesive and chemical products.
+The principal activity of the business is production and sale of printed materials.